 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives which are estimated annually.
+The carrying value of Property, Plant and Equipment as at 31 March 2018 is £22 million.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset falls.
 If the depreciation lives of the assets were to change by 1 year across all assets, this would have a £27,000 impact on the Council's finances.
 Arrears The Authority makes a provision every year for the impairment of doubtful debts for Council Tax, Business Rates, Housing Benefit and Sundry Debt.
 For example at 31 March 2018, the Authority had a balance of Sundry Debtors of £214,000.
 A review of significant balances suggested that an impairment for doubtful debts of 53% (£114,000) was appropriate.
 The impairment for doubtful debts is reviewed annually in order to respond to changes in collection rates.
 If Council Tax arrears were to change by 1%, this would have an impact of £6,700 on the Council's finances.
 Business Rates Appeals Provision Estimates have been made for the provision for refunding ratepayers who may successfully appeal against the rateable value of their properties.
 This includes the current and previous financial years.
 The estimate is based on those ratepayers who have appealed.
+The total appeals provision as at 31 March 2018 is £1.03 million, of which the Council's share is 40% (£413,000).
 There is uncertainty and risk surrounding the calculation of the provision as future events may affect the amount required to settle an obligation.
+If the Business Rates appeals provision were to change by 1% this would have an impact of £10,000 on the Council's finances.

 Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgments relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
 For example, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £918,000.
 The value of pension assets is estimated based upon information available at the Balance Sheet date, but these valuations may be earlier than the Balance Sheet date.
 The actual valuations at the Balance Sheet date, which may not be available until sometime later, may give a different value of pension assets, but this difference is not considered to be material.
 The assumptions interact in complex ways.
 For example, in 2017/18, the Authority's actuaries advised that the pension liability had decreased by £2.5 million as a result of a change in "financial assumptions".
 The Pensions Fund's Actuary has provided updated figures for the year based on the last valuation in 2016.
 This valuation is based upon cashflow and assets values as at 31 March 2018.
-Previously cashflow and asset values were determined as at 31 March but the date has been brought forward to facilitate earlier completion of accounts which commences for the 2017/18 Statement of Accounts.
 Please refer to note 35 for further information about the assumptions used by the actuaries.
+The Pensions Fund's Actuary has provided updated figures for the year based on the last valuation in 2016.
+This valuation is based upon cashflow and assets values as at 31 March 2018.
+The carrying value of the Pensions Liability as at 31 March 2018 is £24.4 million.